petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/activating-workflow.md

 As a prerequisite, [Staging](https://help.liferay.com/hc/articles/360029041811-Enabling-Staging) **and** [Page Versioning](https://help.liferay.com/hc/articles/360028721532-Enabling-Page-Versioning-and-Staged-Content) have been enabled.

-When a Page Variation or Site Page Variation is created, its creator must click _Submit for Publication_ at the top of the page, and the variation must be approved in the workflow before it can be published to the live Site.
+When a Page Variation or Site Page Variation is created, its creator must click _Submit for Workflow_ at the top of the page, and the variation must be approved in the workflow before it can be published to the live Site.

 To enable a workflow for Page Variations: